Equality delivery system

 To meet these duties, we are required to:

-- Publish equality information annually, showing how they are meeting the duty
+- Publish equality information annually, showing how we are meeting the duty

 - Set and publish equality objectives at least every four years, which must be specific, measurable, and aligned with organisational priorities